mBaenaCh/Ing_Web_Taller_Node/README.md

 ## Start the project
 1. Run `npm install` to install all dependencies.
 2. Run `npm start` to start the local API.
-3. Run `npm` to start the Supertest and Jest tests.